 I laughed.
 “Right.”

-He pushed the number into his denim pockets and slid his arms through the coat, making his way towards the office door.
+He pushed the number into his trouser pockets and slid his arms through the coat, making his way towards the office door.
 He stood back for me to pass through.
 “Are you sure you don’t need someone to accompany you to his room?”

 “No. I’ll be fine, Paul.
-Thanks. ” I said, staring at the key of doom.
+Thanks.”
+I said, staring at the key of doom.
 Room number 606.

 He probably caught the fact that I was a bit nervous.
 His expressions turned serious, “He’s not on his best behavior today so I gave him some meds.
-He’s probably asleep by now.
-If he wakes up and causes trouble again, give him a shot of anesthesia.
+He’s mostly asleep by now.
+If he wakes up and causes trouble again, just give him a shot of anesthesia.
 It will keep him subdued.”

 “If you need anything else, you can call Nurse Laila.
 She’s the supervisor around here.
 Any questions?”